Phoenix House – Tyne Kittiwakes

 2020 Breeding Season

-Kittiwakes returned to nest again during 2020 and over two dozen pairs successfully nested on this historic building.
+Kittiwakes returned during 2020 and over two dozen pairs successfully nested on this historic building.
 Sadly, a few Kittiwakes became trapped in some of the remaining anti-bird netting, that was not fit-for-purpose.
 Thankfully, some were rescued by the RSPCA and Blyth Wildlife Rescue; however, some lost their lives.

 Discussions took place between volunteers from Kittiwakes upon Tyne, The Tyne Kittiwake Partnership, RSPCA and the owners of the building to hopefully see the removal of this area of anti-bird netting prior to the Kittiwakes returning for the 2021 season.